17 Steps to Buying a House: Everything Buyers Need to Do

 Your title company will also issue title insurance to protect your lender against any future claims to ownership of the property.
 However, this policy protects your mortgage lender’s financial interests in the property, not your own.
 To be safe, you may want to purchase an owner’s policy, which will cover your interest in the property for as long as you have ownership.

-Now it’s time to walk through the house one last time with your agent to make sure everything is okay.
+Now it’s time for one last walkthrough of the home with your agent to make sure everything looks good before closing.
+Here’s what you should be looking for:

 - The house is clean and clear of any items you haven’t agreed to keep.